YashTotale/profile-soup/CONTRIBUTING.md

-# Contributing to profile-soup
+# Contributing to Profile Soup

-Welcome, and thank you for your interest in contributing to profile-soup!
+Welcome, and thank you for your interest in contributing to Profile Soup!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.